 (projects i'm involved in)

-Posted by maria baltazzi almost 8 years ago
+Posted by maria baltazzi over 8 years ago

 In this 6 day course you will learn:

 Grey Water Treatment

 Integrated Animal Systems

 Nicolas Netien is an environmental engineer specializing in waste management and sustainable community development..
 He obtained his Permaculture Design Certificate in 2007 in New Zealand with Grifen Hope, Darren Doherty and Joe Polaischer as well as an internship with internationally renowned permaculture teacher and designer Geoff Lawton at Zaytuna Farm, Australia where he completed his teacher training course.

 The course will be run in English and there will be a bilingual translator on site for any language queries.